PelagusWallet/pelagus-extension/background/README.md

 ## Public API

-The only public API of the Pelagus Background package is what is exported directly on [`index.ts`](./index.ts).
+The only public API of the Pelagus Background package is what is exported directly on [`provider-factory.ts`](./index.ts).
 No submodule API is considered public, and all such APIs are subject to arbitrary change without warning.
-Any API from a child module that is meant for public consumption is re-exported in `index.ts`.
+Any API from a child module that is meant for public consumption is re-exported in `provider-factory.ts`.

 ## Tools we use